 I acknowledge that each of you comes to PLNU with your own unique life experiences.
 This contributes to the way you perceive various types of information.
-In COM 2020, all of the class content, including that which may be intellectually or emotionally challenging, has been intentionally curated to achieve the learning goals for this course.
+In COM 2020, class content, including that which may be intellectually or emotionally challenging, has been intentionally curated to achieve the learning goals for this course.
 The decision to include such material is not taken lightly.
-These topics include group and team communication in the workplace and beyond.
-If you encounter a topic that is intellectually challenging for you, it can manifest in feelings of discomfort and upset.
-In response, I encourage you to come talk to me or your friends or family about it.
-Class topics are discussed for the sole purpose of expanding your intellectual engagement in the area of group and team communication, and I will support you throughout your learning in this course.
+I don't anticipate troubling content, but if you encounter a topic that is intellectually challenging for you, I encourage you to come talk to me or your friends or family about it.
+Class topics are discussed for the sole purpose of expanding your intellectual engagement in the area of group/team communication and I will support you throughout your learning in this course.